mdadm/x-test/README.md

     * cd x-test
     * vagrant up

 The virtual machines will installed, configured and started automatically.
-You can see the list of running servers by command "vagrant global-status" and can connect to any of those by command "vagrant ssh [name of virtual machines]"
+You can see the list of running servers by command "vagrant global-status" and can connect to any of those by command "vagrant ssh [name of virtual machine]"